Cosmo-Tech/cosmotech-api/doc/Apis/TwingraphApi.md

 # **deleteEntities**
 > deleteEntities(organization\_id, graph\_id, modelType, ids)

-delete entities in a graph instance
+Delete entities in a graph instance

     delete entities in a graph instance